bsorrentino/bsorrentino/_posts/2022-04-30-enhance-cli-with-zx.md

 ## The importance of CLI usage

-As developer, usage of Command Line Interface (CLI) based tools are becoming more and more important in day by day works, especially now that devops practices is a first-citizen in development world.
+As developer, usage of Command Line Interface (CLI) based tools are becoming more and more important in day by day work, especially now that devops practices is a first-citizen in development world.

 In my day by day work I use a lot of CLI either for interactive use and for batch processing to accomplish various and different tasks